Matorota/RandomStudentFinder/README.md

 You select a excel file with students and attendence.
 Attendence should be marked d.
+Press button and get random student from the attendence list

 ### You must set up your first sheet like this: